Monthly Marketing Meeting

 - Top converting keywords: nonprofit digital strategy, strategies for nonprofit organizations, UX design

-LinkedIn remains the primary lead generation engine — $54 average CPL is within the $250 target benchmark and well below Q1 performance.
-The Communicating Data campaign is the clear standout at $33 CPL with 17 leads.
+LinkedIn remains the primary lead generation engine with 28 unique leads at $60 average CPL — well within the $250 target benchmark.
+Note: 31 total conversions were recorded but 3 represent the same user engaging with multiple content pieces.
+The Communicating Data campaign is the clear standout at $33 CPL.
 Google Ads continues in a branded protection role at reduced budget ($500/month).

 Recommendations and next steps